misho-kr/docker-appliances/README.md

 Docker Appliances
 =================

-Docker images with properly installed and configured software packages that can be built and run with sinlgle command.
+Docker containers with properly installed and configured software packages that can be built and run with sinlgle command.

 ### Main principle